-Caution: Do not include any amount subtracted under line 18 as a member of the Reserves or National Guard.
-For additional information, see Publication 128, Wisconsin Tax Information for Military Personnel and Veterans.
+For additional information, see Publication 128.
+Wisconsin Tax Information for Military Personnel and Veterans.

-Line 20 - Combat Zone Related Death
+Line 19 - Combat Zone Related Death

-If you are filing a return for an individual who was on active duty in the U.S. armed forces, who died in 2021 while on active duty, and the death occurred while he or she was serving in a combat zone or as a result of wounds, disease, or injury incurred while serving in the combat zone, you may subtract all income received by the individual during the year of death.
+If you are filing a return for an individual who was on active duty in the U.S. Armed Forces, who died in 2023 while on active duty, and the death occurred while they were serving in a combat zone or as a result of wounds, disease, or injury incurred while serving in the combat zone, you may subtract all income received by the individual during the year of death.
 Attach the certification made by the Department of Defense, DD Form 1300, Report of Casualty, to the return.

-Note: For persons who died in 2021 as a result of service in a combat zone, the income subtraction also applies for 2020 if the service member did not previously file a 2020 income tax return.
-Note
+Note: For persons who died in 2023 as a result of service in a combat zone, the income subtraction also applies for 2022 if the service member did not previously file a 2022 income tax return.